Matthew-Smith/rust_starter/README.md

 4. For OSX/Linux install [CodeLLB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension (used for debugging rust code inside vscode)
    * I believe Windows will need [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) instead
 5. Open vscode and select `File -> Open Workspace` then navigate into `{location of this repo}/.vscode/` and select `workspace.code-workspace`
-   * If you are on mac and cannot see dot files press `shift+cmd+.` and they should show up
+   * If you are on mac and cannot see dot files / folders in the explorer press `shift+cmd+.` and they should show up
    * If VSCode doesn't suggest plugins automatically check out the recommended extensions in `worspace.code-workspace`

 At this point you are all set to be able to debug!
 Either nvaigate to the debug panel in vscode and press the play button at the top.
 Or press F5 to compile and run.